aws/amazon-vpc-cni-k8s/proposals/cni-proposal.md

 To run Kubernetes over AWS VPC, we would like to reach following additional goals:

-* Networking for Pods must support high throughput and availability, low latency and minimal jitter comparable to the characteristics a customer would get from EC2 networking.
+* Networking for Pods must support high throughput and availability, low latency and minimal jitter comparable to the characteristics a user would get from EC2 networking.
-* Customers must be able to express and enforce granular network policies and isolation comparable to those achievable with native EC2 networking and security groups.
+* Users must be able to express and enforce granular network policies and isolation comparable to those achievable with native EC2 networking and security groups.
 * Network operation must be simple and secure.
-Customers must be able to apply exsiting AWS VPC networking and security best practices for building Kubernetes clusters over AWS VPC.
-For example, customers should be able to:
+Users must be able to apply exsiting AWS VPC networking and security best practices for building Kubernetes clusters over AWS VPC.
+For example, a user should be able to:
 	* use VPC flow logs for troubleshooting and compliance auditing,
 	* apply VPC routing polices for traffic engineering,
 	* apply security groups to enforce isolation and meet regulatory requirements.
 * Pod networking should be setup in a matter of seconds.
-* Customer should be able to scale clusters up to 2000 nodes.
+* Administrators should be able to scale clusters up to 2000 nodes.

 ## Proposal
 Here we propose: